kamerk22/ipfuscator/readme.md

 This package will provide simple and easy API convert IP to alternative formats that are interpreted in the same way.

-Insired by [https://github.com/vysec/IPFuscator](https://github.com/vysec/IPFuscator) in Python.
+Inspired by [https://github.com/vysec/IPFuscator](https://github.com/vysec/IPFuscator) in Python.

 ![SS](https://i.imgur.com/X9Yz5Ek.png)